How to Publish Apps to Apple App Store & Google Play: One Dashboard Guide

 By adopting a centralized approach, developers can reach billions of users across both ecosystems while maintaining consistent quality and reducing technical overhead throughout the entire app lifecycle.

-Q1.
-How much does it cost to publish an app on the Apple App Store and Google Play Store?
+How much does it cost to publish an app on the Apple App Store and Google Play?

-You can use TestFlight for iOS beta testing, which allows up to 100 internal testers and 10,000 external testers.
-For Android, Google Play's Internal Testing tracks enable rapid distribution to up to 100 invited testers.
-Both platforms offer ways to generate install links for easy distribution to your testing team.
+Use TestFlight for iOS beta testing, which supports up to 100 internal testers and 10,000 external testers with builds active for 90 days.
+For Android, Google Play's Internal Testing track lets you share builds with up to 100 invited testers almost instantly without requiring a review.
+Both platforms offer ways to generate install links and public invitations, making it easy to distribute test builds to your team.

-Q5.
-How can I quickly address critical issues after an app has been published?
+How do I handle emergency fixes after an app has been published?

 References